SpookyCorgi/phiz/README.md

 - **/phiz/rightEyeRotation**

     A float array [x,y,z,w] ranging from -1.0 ~ 1.0.

+- **/phiz/version**

+    A string of the current version of Phiz website.

 All rotations are **quaternions in right-handed, Y-Up, Z-Forward** coordinate system.